payshares-legacy/payshares-core/src/ledger/readme.md

 ###OfferEntry
 Offers are entries in the Order Book that an account creates.
-Offers are a way to automate simple trading inside the Stellar network.
+Offers are a way to automate simple trading inside the Payshares network.

 #Source code organization